mixpanel/docs/pages/docs/features/sessions.md

 ### Flows

-In [Flows](/docs/reports/flows), you can use the “Session Start” and “Session End” events to view the top Flows events within a session.
+In [Flows](/docs/reports/flows), you can use the "Session Start" and "Session End" events to view the top Flows events within a session.

 When you select sessions in Flows, the flow will be weighted by number of sessions, rather than unique users.

 ### Insights

-In [Insights](/docs/reports/insights), you can use the “Session Start” and “Session End” events to explore a variety of metrics:
+In [Insights](/docs/reports/insights), you can use the "Session Start" and "Session End" events to explore a variety of metrics:

 - The total number of sessions over time
 - The average session length per user